|

-Definition Venture Capitalists.
+Definition of Venture Capital.
 Description.

 Venture capital investments can take the form of either